Internal linking for SEO: Why and how?

 As websites grow in size and complexity, orphaned content becomes an issue for many.
 Orphaned content refers to pages on your website that have no internal links pointing to them.
 This issue is because search engines can’t find and index them without any internal link to lead the Googlebot to these pages.

-Even though websites nowadays have sitemaps that list the URL of — most — pages on your site, search engines may take a long time to reach these pages eventually.
+Even though websites nowadays have sitemaps that list the URLs of most pages, search engines may take a long time to reach these pages eventually.
 This is especially true for very big websites that take a lot of resources to crawl or newly created sites that don’t get visited often by Google.
-Adding internal links to your newly published pages provides search engines with more ways to reach those content.
+Adding internal links to your newly published pages provides search engines with more ways to reach that content.

 In addition to understanding the relationship between content, Google divides link value between all links on a web page.
-Often, the homepage of a website has the most significant link value because it has the most backlinks.
+Often, a website’s homepage has the most significant link value because it has the most backlinks.
 That link value will be shared between all the links on that homepage.
-The link value passed to the following page will be divided between the links on that page and so on.
+The link value passed to the following page will be divided between the links on that page, and so on.

 Therefore, your newest blog posts will get more link value if you link to them from the homepage instead of only on the category page.
 And Google will find recent posts quicker if they’re linked to from the homepage.